dekarrin/ictiobus/docs/ictcc.md

 * `import`        - issued when the correct import for generated code cannot be inferred due to outputing the Go package into a directory not within a Go module, GOPATH, or GOROOT.
-* `val_args`      - issued when validation cannot be performed due to a missing --hook or --ir flag.
+* `val-args`      - issued when validation cannot be performed due to a missing --hook or --ir flag.

 The prefix for all generated code can be set using the --prefix flag.
 Note that this may also change where generated binaries are placed, so it should be used with care.
 In general, unless doing work on ictcc itself, it makes more sense to directly control the output destination with the --dest flag.

+To disable source code generation entirely, use the -n/--no-gen flag.
+Note that this only applies to the source code generated for the purposes of outputting Go source code; it will not stop generation used for the diagnostics binary if --diag is enabled, nor will it stop generation of the simulation binary if valid flags for it are provided (--ir, --hooks, --hooks-table) and --sim-off is not passed.

 ## Generated Code